Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Effect of realistic experimental features

 Note that the geometry of the system -- a fully rectangular system studied earlier in this article or a dumbbell potential used in \cite{BS} -- is now very important, as it determines the shape and size the wavefunction can assume, setting interaction energy, which then drives future dynamics.
 For the rest of the section, we will use a dumbbell geometry in our simulations, firstly to allow the condensate to expand significantly before entering the disordered region (the circular reservoirs are much larger than the rectangular ``channel extension'' reservoirs), and second, to ensure our results retain relevance to the experiment.
 The dumbbells are constructed by placing two circular reservoirs of radius $R$ on either side of a rectangular channel (dimensions $L\times W$), and bringing the reservoirs in towards the channel (keeping the reservoir centres on the $y=W/2$ axis) until their circumference touches the corners of the channel.
 The channel is then filled with noisy scatterers, as always.
 Furthermore, we will use a purely expanding wavefunction, with no added translation or acceleration, in order to make our investigation as simple and transparent as possible.

 It is worth pointing out that when interactions are added to the system, clearly exact diagonalisation and LLT are no longer applicable at all, but time-dependent simulations can still be performed.
 Instead of solving the Schr\"{o}dinger equation, we must use the GP equation, but density profiles and the flow rate observable are still perfectly well defined and fully accessible.
-In this sense, our work in this paper, demonstrating the connection between static linear theory and dynamical results, is very important because the latter can be extended into the nonlinear regime while the former cannot.

 The GP equation for the mean-field order parameter in the grand-canonical ensemble reads

 Here the order parameter is normalised to $N$ particles, the total number of atoms in the BEC.
 In the experiment \cite{BS}, $N\sim15,000$, so we will use numbers of this order of magnitude.
 A dimensionally-reduced interaction strength is used, $g_{2D}$, obtained as usual from the 3D s-wave scattering length, which for Rb-87 is $95a_0$ ($a_0$ being the Bohr radius).